kibook/s1kd-tools/tools/s1kd-newdm/README.md

     <type infoCode="520" schema="proced" infoName="Remove procedure"/>
     </dmtypes>

-Info code variants can also be given specific default schema and info names.
-To do this, include the variant with the info code:
+The info code field can also include an info code variant, item location code, learn code, and learn event code, which allows for more specific default schemas and info names.

+Example of info code variants:

     258A  proced  Other procedure to clean
     258B  proced  Other procedure to clean, Clean with air 258C  proced  Other procedure to clean, Clean with water

-The two forms of info codes (with and without variant) can be mixed.
+Example of item location codes:

+    200A-A  proced  Servicing, while installed
+    200A-C  proced  Servicing, on the bench
+    200A-T  proced  Servicing, training

+Example of learn codes:

+    100A-A-H10A  learning  Operation: Performance analysis
+    100A-A-T5CC  learning  Operation: Simulation
+    100A-A-T80E  learning  Operation: Assessment

 Defaults are chosen in the order they are listed in the `.dmtypes` file.
-An info code with no variant matches all possible variants.
+An info code which does not specify a variant, item location code, learn code or learn event code, or uses asterisks in their place, matches all possible variants, item location codes, learn codes and learn event codes.

 `.brexmap` file
 ---------------